Texting While Driving Leads To Fatal North Carolina Accident

 Nearby Gastonia, North Carolina, an elderly woman lost her life because of distracted driving.
 In February, the woman was walking down the street to check on a neighbor.
 A driver under the influence of prescription drugs and texting swerved from the road.
-She struck and killed the elderly woman.
+She struck and killed the elderly woman in a pedestrian accident.

 This tragic accident did not need to happen.
 The driver of the car was criminally charged and will serve 14 years in prison.
 At her sentencing, she apologized stating she never meant to hurt anyone.
 Every day North Carolinians text while behind the wheel.
 They think they will not get in an accident or harm anyone.
 But there is a reason it is against the law.

 North Carolina Texting Ban

 In 2008, North Carolina passed a distracted driving law banning texting and emailing on mobile devices.
 It is unlawful to enter letters or text into a cellphone.
 Reading a text message or email just received or stored is equally unlawful.
 A violation is a Class 2 misdemeanor that comes with a $100 fine and court fees.